ReverendBayes/YOLO11m-Car-Damage-Detector/README.md

 # YOLO11m Model for Car Body Damage Detection

-This custom-trained YOLO11m model (`trained.pt`) was fine-tuned on a custom dataset to detect and classify common vehicle body damage: cracks, dents, flat tires, scratches, broke headlights and tailights, and broken windshields.
-It’s high-capacity, fast-enough, and built to plug into real-world inspection workflows.
+YOLO11m-based car damage detector using deep learning, computer vision, and AI.
+This custom-trained model (trained.pt) was fine-tuned on a specialized dataset to detect and classify common vehicle body damage: dents, scratches, cracks, broken lamps, shattered glass, and flat tires.
+It’s high-capacity, fast-enough, and built for real-world inspection workflows.

 ---